-The Shotgun is designed to and will FIRE when the trigger is pulled and the safety mechanism is in the "off" or "fire" position.
-External Control Parts (cont'd) Top Lever: The top lever is located just forward of the safety mechanism.
-(See Picture 9).
+The Shotgun is designed to and WILL FIRE when the trigger is pulled and the safety mechanism is in the "off" or "fire" position.

+External Control Parts (cont'd)

+Top Lever: The top lever is located just forward of the safety mechanism.
+(See Picture 8).
 The top lever is used to break open the action to load and/or unload the shotgun, and to assemble and disassemble the shotgun.
 To break open the action, fully push the top lever to the right.
-(See Picture 10).

-WARNING
+(See Picture 9).
+The safety will engage when the top lever is pushed to the right when opening the barrels riciuie 9

 When operating the top lever, you must: 1) make sure the safety mechanism is in the "on" or "safe" position; (2) keep your fingers away from the trigger(s) and outside of the trigger guard; and (3) control the direction of the muzzle of the shotgun.

-Picture 9

-Trigger(s):